4 Cool Sites To See in Carlton

 By the way, if you’re looking for a wedding venue, how about here?
 Yep, they even host functions and social events at the Museum for gatherings of up to 2000 of your closest friends!
 The place is massive and has lots of glass and high ceilings.

 Interesting fact: This is the largest museum in the southern hemisphere.

 2. Royal Exhibition Building

 Located right next to the Museum is the beautiful Royal Exhibition Building.
 This monument is an important Melbourne landmark and much loved by locals.
 A very cool and historic site to see in Carlton.

 The building dates from 1879 and is a UNESCO World Heritage listed site.
 It’s one of the oldest remaining exhibition buildings in the world.
 Also known as the “Palace of Industry”, it was designed primarily for international exhibitions and trade fares and was a symbol of industrialisation in the 19th century worldwide.
 Many purpose built pavilions of this type were only temporary and have since been demolished.
 This one came close on many occasions, but luckily was saved and renovated.

 An important moment in history was held here – Australia’s first Parliament in 1901 after the country became part of the Commonwealth.
-The building has also been used for Olympic Games events in 1956, an exam hall for universities and high school, dances and shows.
-It is no longer Melbourne’s main exhibition centre.
-New, much larger and modern exhibition and convention facilities are located at Southbank.
+The building has also been used for Olympic Games events in 1956, exam hall for universities and high schools, dances and shows.
+However, it is no longer Melbourne’s main exhibition centre.
+New, much larger and more modern exhibition and convention facilities are located at Southbank.